datacarpentry/image-processing/episodes/07-edge-detection.md

 gradient is below the low threshold value, it is turned off.
 If the gradient is in between, the pixel is considered a weak candidate for an edge pixel.

-5. Final detection of edges is performed using using *hysteresis*.
+5. Final detection of edges is performed using *hysteresis*.
 Here, weak candidate pixels are examined, and if they are connected to strong candidate pixels, they are considered to be edge pixels; the remaining, non-connected weak candidates are turned off.